IngeWiekenkamp/PhDThesisParFlowCLM/README.md

 LICENSE - user license - mind that this repository is mainly made to reproduce the results in my Ph.D. thesis (if you wish to use the files for other purposes, please contact me via Email - ingewiekenkamp@gmail.com)
-README.md - the current file with information on the files that are stored in this repository convert_indi_13l.tcl	- a ParFlow .tcl script to distribute the indicator file (on a parallel computer) dist_indi_yr_13l.sa - ParFlow indicator file (13 layers) for the Wüstebach model (to set the distributed Mualem van Genuchten parameterization) fracdata_Wue.nc - CLM file with fracdata for the Wüstebach catchment (10 m resolution) griddata_Wue.nc - CLM file with griddate for the Wüstebach catchment (10 m resolution)
+README.md - the current file with information on the files that are stored in this repository convert_indi_13l.tcl	- a ParFlow .tcl script to distribute the indicator file (on a parallel computer) coup_oas_wbach.tcl - the main ParFlow -tcl script for the Wüstebach model dist_indi_yr_13l.sa - ParFlow indicator file (13 layers) for the Wüstebach model (to set the distributed Mualem van Genuchten parameterization) fracdata_Wue.nc - CLM file with fracdata for the Wüstebach catchment (10 m resolution) griddata_Wue.nc - CLM file with griddate for the Wüstebach catchment (10 m resolution)